FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	The corresponding sensor should be inactive before clicking Clear Configuration.

-**Step2**：After the configuration of the force sensor is completed, the user can view the corresponding force sensor information in the information table at the bottom of the page.
+**Step2**: After the configuration of the force sensor is completed, the user can view the corresponding force sensor information in the information table at the bottom of the page.
 If a configuration error is found, the user can click the "Reset" button to reconfigure.

 .. figure:: robot_peripherals/035.png
    :align: center